Rahat73/ShopEase-client/README.md

 ## Introduction

-**_Purrfect Care_** : _ShopEase is your ultimate online shopping destination, offering a seamless experience with a wide range of products, exclusive deals, and user-friendly features.
+**_ShopEase_** : _ShopEase is your ultimate online shopping destination, offering a seamless experience with a wide range of products, exclusive deals, and user-friendly features.
 From top-quality essentials to the latest trends, ShopEase ensures convenience, affordability, and satisfaction for every shopper.
 Shop smarter, live better with ShopEase!._

 ## Project Description